MicrosoftDocs/visualstudio-docs/docs/designers/filter-nodes.md

 ---
 title: Filter Nodes
-description: Learn about filter nodes, which transform an input like a color or texture sample into a figurative color value in Shader Designer. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn about filter nodes, which transform an input like a color or texture sample into a figurative color value, in Shader Designer. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference